Xon77/Live4Bubbles/README.md

 This sets up all control parameters for tempo, duration, sound folders, buffers, effects, and more.

-You can begin to play.
+You can begin to play!

 ---